-Growing up in a narcissist home means that we’ve probably felt the resulting and ongoing confusion.
-We humans can’t continually live in a state of confusion.
-Not knowing what to believe, what to expect, and not able to trust our feelings, judgment, or senses is overwhelming and harmful.
-Our natural state of “being” requires that our thoughts and interactions make sense to us because we need stability and security to be emotionally healthy and balanced.
+Living in a narcissistic relationship means that we’ve probably felt ongoing confusion.
+We can’t continually live in a state of confusion, and not knowing what to believe, or what to expect is overwhelming and harmful.
+Our natural state of “being” requires that our thoughts and interactions make sense because we need stability and security to be emotionally healthy and balanced.
 When we feel doubtful of our reality, or are so fearful of making a decision, that we’re emotionally paralyzed, it may be the result of cognitive dissonance.

 When you’re emotionally in the middle of dealing with continual conflicting beliefs, memories, thoughts, ideas, or values, you’re experiencing the confusion and mental discomfort known as cognitive dissonance.
 Cognitive dissonance indicates a state of existing in a set of continually opposing or conflicting viewpoints, beliefs, or behaviors.
 It’s the result of manipulation, specifically of gaslighting.
 To restore their emotional balance, the afflicted person must change or remove the inconsistencies or conflicts.
 This is done on an ongoing basis.